-The TSC will elect from amongst voting TSC members a Vice Chair.
-The TSC shall hold elections to select a Vice Chair annually; there are no limits on the number of terms a Vice Chair
+The TSC may elect from amongst voting TSC members one or more Vice Chairs.
+The TSC shall hold elections to select a Vice Chair annually; there are no limits on the number of terms a Vice Chair may serve.

 4.2.5.1.
 Vice Chair Responsibilities